pongib/365DaysOfLearning/README.md

 **TIL**: Try to help my college to deploy model on aws sagemaker and didn't work, its cli is not easy to use also document haha.
 Learn a bit about process data with batch and stream and dataflow that can solve challenge about unify batch and stream data and out of order data.

 **Thoughts**: Both platform aws and gcloud their have some similar concept on tools.
 It will be cool if I can use both platform on full their capacity.

+## Day 10: Jan 11, 2020

+**TIL**: Learn about dataflow best pratice and look their handon and try to imagine to use it in real world.
+And concept how to handle late data.

+**Thoughts**: Second learn make more clear.